SuprDewd/unfolder/README.md

 #### TODO
 - Support HTTPS connections
-- Recover when server closes keep-alive connection
+- Recover when server closes connection unexpectedly
 - Interactive CLI
     - Ability to add new base URLs and dictionaries at run-time